 (c) All electronically filed documents shall receive a confirmation date and time acknowledgement.

-(6) Document Format: Documents must be submitted in PDF or DOC formats and as an attachment to an email.
+(6) Document Format: Documents must be submitted in PDF or DOC formats.

 (a) The Clerk of Court shall assess normal filing fees and case deposits will be collected via user credit card at the time the filing is processed.
 Pursuant to §301.28(E) and (F) of the Ohio Revised Code, a surcharge for credit card use may be assessed in an amount to be determined by the Clerk of Courts.
 Any document filed without an appropriate filing fee may be stricken.
 A document requiring a filing fee will not be considered filed until the requisite filing fee has been paid.